raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

-Below, you should see a forest backdrop and a teeny tiny tree in the bottom right of the screen.
-Stay as still as possible to make the tree grow.
+Because this project uses the computer's camera you can only see it working as a Scratch project.

-Click the green flag to play the game.
+Choose one of the above links to access the Scratch project Grow a tree.
+When you get there, click the green flag to play the game.
 The project works best in full screen mode.

 <div>
 <iframe src="https://scratch.mit.edu/projects/396932945/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>